rscircus/rscircus.github.io/_posts/2020-02-23-information-entropy.md

 Information entropy is best explained with *information transmission* in mind.
 Say one wants to transport as little bits as possible from a sender to a recipient to inform the recipient about a certain state the sender wants to communicate.

-Traditionally we communicate in bits in technical fields, that is, two-states in one *something*.
-One could also communicate using more than two states, but as the world developed in a way to favor two-state bits, we stick to this:
+Traditionally we communicate in bits in technical fields, that is, one of two states in *something*.
+One could also communicate using more than two states in one *something*, but as the world developed in a way to favor one-of-two-state bits, we stick to this:

 $$
 1 \; \mathrm{bit} =